-The doctor would often observe the cervix and may suggest for a treatment so that the cells do not change into cancerous forms.
+The doctor would often observe the cervix and may suggest treatment so that the cells do not change into cancerous forms.

-During the test, a device called speculum is inserted in the opening of vagina.
-It allows the view of cervix and upper vagina.
+The idea behind the test is to detect if the lady has cervical cancer or cancer of the cervix?
+During the test, a device called a speculum is inserted into the opening of the vagina.
+It allows the view of the cervix and upper vagina.
 The doctor then uses a brush-spatula kind of device to collect the cells.
 The device is rotated in the endocervix and the ectocervix areas to collect squamous and glandular cells.
 The cells collected are evaluated under a microscope in the lab.
 You may get a small amount of vaginal bleeding post the test, which is normal.
-You will able to do all your regular activities.
+You will be able to do all your regular activities.
 In case of excessive bleeding, consult your doctor.

 For any health-related queries contact us at